ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms.
 Some of the storms could produce heavy rain.
-Partly sunny.
+Mostly sunny.
 High near 93, with temperatures
          falling to around 88 in the afternoon.
 Heat index values as high as 107.
-Southwest wind around 10 mph.
+Southwest wind 6 to 10 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>